getodk/central/README.md

 * Central relies on [pyxform-http](https://github.com/getodk/pyxform-http) for converting Forms from XLSForm.
 It generally shouldn't be needed in development but can be run locally.
 * Central relies on [Enketo](https://github.com/enketo/enketo-express) for Web Form functionality.
 Enketo can be run locally and configured to work with Frontend and Backend in development by following [these instructions](https://github.com/getodk/central-frontend/blob/master/docs/enketo.md).

 If you want to work on Central codebase and don't want to setup dependent services like Postgresql, Enketo, etc manually then you can run `make dev`, which will start those services as Docker containers.
-If you are setting up development environment for the first time, please run `make upgrade-successful` to skip the Postgresql upgrade.

 Operations
 ----------